 Our Philadelphia Ethical Society works in cooperation with other organizations to build a more ethical culture by:

-- Hosting meetings in our building and works with Move to Amend, March to Harrisburg, Amnesty International Philadelphia Chapter, and Peace Day Philly.
+- Hosting meetings in our building and works with Move to Amend, March to Harrisburg, Amnesty International Philadelphia Chapter, Project 440, and Peace Day Philly.

 - Working with the United Nations Association of Greater Philadelphia to hold an annual celebration of the Universal Declaration of Human Rights in early December.

-- Calling for member and platform attendee actions as recommended by our national organization, the American Ethical Union.
+- Calling for member and platform attendee actions as recommended by our own Ethical Action Committee and by our federating organization, the American Ethical Union.

 How to Learn About Other Ethical Society Ethical Actions